-- 1 The foundation can request a medical examination for new applicants as well as in the case of increased demands for the provision of death and disablement benefit cover.
-The foundation can also extend this requirement to include all persons who apply for a voluntary continued pension scheme insurance cover, under Art.
-47a of the Swiss Federal BVG legislation. - 2 The person to be insured should answer questions posed concerning his or her state of health, comprehensively and truthfully.
-The collective foundation is entitled to request a medical examination at its own expense. - 3 Without a written confirmation of admission from the collective foundation, benefits are limited to the statutory minimum according to the BVG Legislation.
-The foundation can, at any time, reject adoption into the foundation of an application for an increase in benefits from any voluntarily insured self-employed person. - 4 The foundation can make a limiting condition of five years cover for the risks of death and disablement, from the date of adoption and/or from the date of an increase in benefits.
+1 The foundation can request a medical examination for new applicants as well as in the case of increased demands for the provision of death and disablement benefit cover.

+2 The person to be insured should answer questions posed concerning his or her state of health, comprehensively and truthfully.
+The collective foundation is entitled to request a medical examination at its own expense.

+3 Without a written confirmation of admission from the collective foundation, benefits are limited to the statutory minimum according to the BVG legislation.
+The foundation can, at any time, reject adoption into the foundation of an application for an increase in benefits from any voluntarily insured self-employed person.

+4 The foundation can make a limiting condition of five years cover for the risks of death and disablement, from the date of adoption and/or from the date of an increase in benefits.
 The benefits protection purchased by the termination benefits may not be reduced by any reservation on health grounds, unless such is already subject to another form of reservation.
 In this case, the already expired time of the reservation should be taken into consideration.

-- 5 The foundation only provides the statutory minimum benefits for the entire period entitlement when the health condition under reservation leads to death or incapacity for work during the reservation period, which in turn leads to death or disablement benefits. - 6 In cases of insurance for self-employed persons without a workforce, the death and disablement risk can be postponed on health grounds for three years at the most.
-Any such postponement is, however, not permissible when a self-employed person was obligatorily insured for at least six months and then applies for voluntary insurance cover within the subsequent twelve months. - 7 The insured person will be informed of any reservation after all the documents necessary for the decision of the adoption examination are made available. - 8 If the insured person does not disclose pre-existing health impairments (breach of notification duty), or if false information is given during the health check, death or disablement benefits can be reduced to the statutory minimum within 6 months of the collective foundation becoming aware of the breach of the notification duty.
+5 The foundation only provides the statutory minimum benefits for the entire period entitlement when the health condition under reservation leads to death or incapacity for work during the reservation period, which in turn leads to death or disablement benefits.

+6 In cases of insurance for self-employed persons without a workforce, the death and disablement risk can be postponed on health grounds for three years at the most.
+Any such postponement is, however, not permissible when a self-employed person was obligatorily insured for at least six months and then applies for voluntary insurance cover within the subsequent twelve months.

+7 The insured person will be informed of any reservation after all the documents necessary for the decision of the adoption examination are made available.

+8 If the insured person does not disclose pre-existing health impairments (breach of notification duty), or if false information is given during the health check, death or disablement benefits can be reduced to the statutory minimum within 6 months of the collective foundation becoming aware of the breach of the notification duty.